schrockwell/bodyguard/README.md

   3. Wire up a [fallback controller](#controllers) to render this 403 view on authorization failures.

-  4. Add `use Bodyguard` to contexts that require authorization, and implement `authorize/3` callbacks.
+  4. Add `use Bodyguard` to contexts that require authorization, implement `authorize/3` callbacks, and wrap authorized code in `permit/3` checks.

   5. (Optional) Add `@behaviour Bodyguard.Schema` on schemas available for user-scoping, and implement the `scope/3` callback.